hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `resource` - (Required) Resource to select
 * `divisor` - (Optional) Specifies the output format of the exposed resources, defaults to "1".

+### `seccomp_profile`

+#### Attributes

+* `type` - Indicates which kind of seccomp profile will be applied.
+Valid options are:
+    * `Localhost` - a profile defined in a file on the node should be used.
+    * `RuntimeDefault` - the container runtime default profile should be used.
+    * `Unconfined` - (Default) no profile should be applied.
+* `localhost_profile` - Indicates a profile defined in a file on the node should be used.
+The profile must be preconfigured on the node to work.
+Must be a descending path, relative to the kubelet's configured seccomp profile location.
+Must only be set if `type` is `Localhost`.

 ### `se_linux_options`

 #### Arguments